she-code-africa/SCAMP-Cohort3-Technical-assessment/readme.md

 # She Code Africa Mentoring program - Cohort 3 Applicants Technical assessment
-The SCA mentoring program is a 3month cohort-style, intensive program  specifically designed to pair experienced individuals excelling in their specific tech fields with beginners in need of a guide and learning path while helping them grow in required ways in their career fields.
+The She Code Africa mentoring program is a 3months cohort-style, intensive program specifically designed to pair experienced individuals excelling in their specific tech fields with beginners in need of a guide and learning path while helping them grow in required ways in their career fields.

 The technical assessment provides us an idea of the learning efforts you have put in towards your learning journey for your choosen track.